VLGIN/semantic-segmentation/README.md

 Project for Computer Vision course

-# This repo containing backend for web-app demo
+# This repo contains backend code for web-app demo

 ## How to run: